 The Salem Athenæum is a membership library open to all.
-Our members come from all over the North Shore and beyond and there are no references required.
+Our members come from all over the North Shore and beyond.
 The Athenaeum is a gathering place for intellectually curious lifelong learners who are diverse in interests, age, income, and cultural background.
 Come read, write, or simply slow down and revive your soul in our classic Salem building and gardens.
 Enjoy a concert, a lecture, browsing the stacks, and free WiFi.
 We invite you to become a member of our community today!

 Subscriber members enjoy full use of the Athenæum including borrowing books and magazines without overdue fines, and receiving advance notice of and reduced or free admission to Athenæum programs and events.
 Up to 5 Subscriber members may serve on the Board of Trustees.